Duck family (Disney): Pintail Duck

 Pintail Duck was a 16th-century Duck relative and the first early ancestor to appear in the comics (in Barks' 1956 story, Back to Long Ago).
 Pintail served in the Royal Navy as the boatswain aboard HMS Falcon Rover.
 The Falcon Rover raided Spanish targets in the Caribbean Sea between 1563 and 1564 when the ship was sunk.
 Pintail was friends with the ship's first mate, Malcom "Matey" McDuck, who was a mutual ancestor of Donald and Scrooge.

 Don de Pato

 Don de Pato was a 16th-century Spanish ancestor of Donald through both the Coot family and Clan McDuck, first appearing in the 1965 comic The Golden Galleon written by Carl Fallberg with art by Tony Strobl.
 He was a member of the Spanish Armada.

 In the TV series Legend of the Three Caballeros, he appears under the name Don Dugo (used previously in German and Dutch translations of the comic), as one of the members of the original Three Caballeros, along with the ancestors of José Carioca and Panchito Pistoles.

+Seth Duck

+Seth Duck was an ancestor of Donald's, considered a hero after warning Duckburg of an impending Native American attack.
+His statue exists in Duckburg's Park.
+He appeared in the 1967 comic The Clock Plot by Vic Lockman and Tony Strobl.